Quick Sourdough Bread With Yeast

 - Rapid rise yeast / Instant yeast – this type of yeast doesn’t require activation

-- Bread flour – white bread flour will give you a softer crumb whereas a mix of white and wholemeal will create a crustier loaf with denser crumb
+- Bread flour – white bread flour will give you a softer crumb whereas a mix of white and wholemeal flour will create a crustier loaf with denser crumb

 - Salt – for flavor